swaters86/swaters86.github.io/README.md

 - Add styles for block quotes

 - Fix Mime type for CSS file: Resource interpreted as Stylesheet but transferred with MIME type text/plain: "http://normalize-css.googlecode.com/svn/trunk/normalize.css".

+- Create styles for emphazing text such as bold, highlight in red, etc